general-ackbar/hx20utils/README.md

 - **hx20tape** — encode an ASCII or tokenized BASIC source file as an HX‑20 WAV “tape”.
 - **hx20tokenizer** — tokenize ASCII BASIC to HX‑20 binary format, or detokenize a tokenized HX‑20 BASIC file back to ASCII.

+A big thank you to the following 2 project for providing a lot of useful information - especially because the "Epson HX_20 Software Reference Manual" seems to leave out some vital informations in regards to the tape format: [hxtape](https://hxtape.sourceforge.net) and [nerdprojects](https://github.com/nerdprojects/epson-hx20-software/tree/main)

 ## Build

 You need a C++17 compiler (GCC, Clang, or MSVC).
 On Unix-like systems: